Black hole information paradox without Hawking radiation: Entropy with (almost) no energy

 \section{Entropy with (almost) no energy}

 Thermal entropy $S_{\rm th}$ is necessarily associated with energy through the thermodynamic relation $TdS_{\rm th}=dQ$, where $T$ is temperature and $Q$ is heat.
 However, thermal entropy is not the only kind of entropy.
+Namely, thermal entropy is entropy of systems in (or close to) thermal equilibrium, while many physical systems with entropy are far from thermal equilibrium.
 With a non-thermal entropy at hand, one can, in principle, increase entropy of a system without increasing its energy.

-The most interesting example is the entanglement entropy.
+The most interesting example is the entanglement entropy, which can characterize thermal and non-thermal systems.
 Let $|e,1\rangle$ and $|e,2\rangle$ be two orthogonal quantum states with the same energy $e$.
 Taking them to be the states of some massless field such as the electromagnetic field, the energy $e$ can, in principle, be arbitrarily small.
 In the simplest case $|e,1\rangle$ and $|e,2\rangle$ are one-particle states, but in principle they can also be many-particle states.
 From such states one can prepare an entangled state

 where ${\rm L}$ and ${\rm R}$ denote two spatially separated subsystems, one positioned at the ``left'' side of the laboratory and the other at the ``right''.
 The subsystem on the left is a mixed state described by the density matrix